NguyenPhuDuc307/get-started-dotnet-mvc/README.md

 dotnet ef database update
 ```

 - `ef migrations add InitialCreate`: Generates a `Migrations/{timestamp}_InitialCreate.cs` migration file.
 The `InitialCreate` argument is the migration name.
 Any name can be used, but by convention, a name is selected that describes the migration.
 This is the first migration, so the generated class contains code to create the database schema.
-The database schema is based on the model specified in the `MvcCourseContext` class, in the `Data/MvcCourseContext.cs` file.
+The database schema is based on the model specified in the `CourseManagementContext` class, in the `Data/CourseManagementContext.cs` file.
 - `ef database update`: Updates the database to the latest migration, which the previous command created.
 This command runs the `Up` method in the `Migrations/{time-stamp}_InitialCreate.cs` file, which creates the database.

 **Run the application to test functions:**